moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/snippets.md

 Const name = user.name
 Const country = user.country

+# Module
 A module is a JavaScript file that can contain one or more exports.
 We can pull the code from one module into another using the import statement.

-A callback function
+# A callback function
 The term “callback function” refers to a function that we pass to another function

-JavaScript loop methods
+# JavaScript loop methods
-forEach: when we want to perform some sort of action on every item in an array. const pizzaToppings = [
+- forEach: when we want to perform some sort of action on every item in an array. const pizzaToppings = [
  'cheese',
  'avocado',